 When it comes to your copy, consistency is one of the most important things to remember.
-Adopt to a particular editorial style guide, whether it’s MLA or APA.
+Adopt an editorial style guide, whether it’s MLA or AP.
 If you want to get creative with spelling or make up your own words, that’s OK, as long as it’s on brand, but be sure to be consistent across your site.

 Hire experts with proven Shopify-specific skills

 Looking for a second set of eyes to ensure your store is ready to launch?
-The Shopify Experts Marketplace helps connect you with experienced Shopify agencies and freelancers you can hire to audit your store and give additional guidance.Hire expert help today
+The Shopify Experts Marketplace helps connect you with experienced Shopify agencies and freelancers you can hire to audit your store, help with web design, and give additional guidanceHire expert help today

 - Be descriptive when naming your images.
 This helps with the SEO ranking of your site and product pages.
 Use keywords that you’re trying to rank for.